 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The chest-worn monitors, which are used by serious runners, distance cyclists and other elite athletes, work in a similar way to an electrocardiogram (EKG), which your physician uses for diagnostic purposes.
-Through the skin, both devices detect and measure the electrical signal that the heart transmits when it beats.
+Chest-worn heart rate monitors are used by serious runners, distance cyclists and other elite athletes.
+They work in a similar way to an electrocardiogram (EKG), which your physician uses for diagnostic purposes.
+Both devices detect and measure the electrical signal that the heart transmits when it beats.